thingsym/custom-post-type-widget-blocks/README.md

 ## Compatibility

-- WordPress version 5.4 later
+- WordPress version 5.4 or later
-- Gutenberg version 7.5 later
+- Gutenberg version 7.5 or later

 ## Descriptions of Widget Blocks